-My current set-up relies on an iPad Air 2 and a late 2012 Mac Mini attached to two Asus LED LCDs.
+My current set-up relies on an iPad Pro 12.9 and a late 2012 Mac Mini attached to two Asus LED LCDs.
 One is a 27" and the other 22".
 I started with an Apple bluetooth keyboard which is an excellent keyboard but replaced it with a Logitech K811 which I’ve had for a couple years.
 I think this is the best keyboard I’ve ever used.
 Bluetooth pairing between the Mini and iPad was super simple and switching between them as fast as hitting a single button.
 The keyboard backlight turns off automatically when not in use and turns on instantly when my fingers are placed on it.
 The slightly concave keys feel great and unlike the Apple keyboard (my previous favorite) this keyboard has backlighting.

 As for my most used apps, on the Mac: Pages, Affinity Designer, Affinity Photo, InDesign, Photoshop, Illustrator and Coda for design and coding.
 General purpose computing is accomplished with a variety of Apple apps: Numbers, Mail, Safari, iTunes, Calendar, Messages, and Photos.
 Slack for communications.

-My iPad is the Air 2*, my main apps are Safari, Reeder, Coda, Workflow, Transmit, Messages, Slack, Numbers, Reminders, Notes, Kindle and iBooks.
+My iPad Air 2*, my main apps are Safari, Reeder, Coda, Workflow, Transmit, Messages, Slack, Numbers, Reminders, Notes, Kindle and iBooks.
 As an amateur astronomer SkySafari gets alot of use along with Numbers for recording observations with the iPad that are later transfered to FileMaker Pro on the Mac.